Role-playing: Psychology

 In psychology, an individual's personality can be conceptualized as a set of expectations about oneself and others and that these add up to role-playing or role-taking.
 Here, the role is fiction because it is not real but it has a degree of consistency.
 Role-playing is also an important part of a child's psychological development.
 For example, the instance when a child starts to define "I" and separate him or herself from an adult is the initial condition for and the result of role play.
 There are also experiments that found role-playing resulted in behavioral change such as the case of smokers who reported negative attitude towards smoking after being asked to pretend to be a person diagnosed with lung cancer.

 Training

-Role-playing may also refer to role training where people rehearse situations in preparation for a future performance and to improve their abilities within a role.
-The most common examples are occupational training role-plays, educational role-play exercises, and certain military wargames.
+Role-playing may also refer to role training where people rehearse situations, alone or with others, in preparation for a future performance and to improve their abilities within a role.
+Some examples are occupational training role-plays, educational role-play exercises, medical role-play, and certain military wargames.